 If your dog’s nose is dry, you’re probably wondering whether this should be a cause for concern, and the answer is not necessarily.
 Wet or dry, your pet’s nose by itself doesn’t point to a health issue.

 There are a few different factors to take into consideration.
-Some of them explain why healthy dogs have dry noses, while others might be side effects of an underlying condition.
+Some of them explain why healthy dogs can have dry noses, while others might be side effects of an underlying condition.

 Dry nose in healthy dogs